reference

 vector_store:

-provider: qdrant
+provider: sqlite-vec

 collection: docmancer-myproject